Schabaani/DesignPatterns/README.md

 # DesignPatterns
-This repo is a collection of design pattern in swift language.
-It uses playground.
+This repo is a collection of design pattern in swift or js.

 <b>Creational patterns</b>